geebee101/newthai/docs/blog/posts/th_dicts.md

 **Pair-wise set similarities (reduced set)**
 ///

-As this coeeficient is less sensitive to inequal group size, we decided to run the full gamut.
+As this coefficient is less sensitive to inequal group size, we decided to run the full gamut.
 Note that the size ranges from 8k to 100k+, so it still impacts the results.

 ![Pair-wise set similarities (full set)](../../assets/set%20similarities%20-%20full.png)
 /// caption